Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/a-b-testing.md

 With Unleash set up, you can use your application to talk to Unleash through one of our [SDKs](/reference/sdks).

+In this tutorial, you will learn how to set up and run an A/B testing using feature flags.
+You will learn:

+how to use feature flags to define variants of your application for testing, target specific users for each test variant, manage cross-session visibility of test variants, connect feature flag impression data to conversion outcomes, and roll out the winning variant to all users.
+You will also learn about how to automate advanced A/B testing strategies such as multi-arm bandit testing using feature flags.

 To do A/B testing, we'll create a feature flag to implement the rollout strategy.
 After that, we'll explore what strategies are and how they are configured in Unleash.

 In the Unleash Admin UI, open a project and click **New feature flag**.